-An adopter’s partner / spouse may be entitled to paternity leave and pay (please see above).
+An adopter’s partner or spouse may be entitled to paternity leave and pay (please see above).

 Shared parental leave and pay

-Shared parental leave, introduced in 2015, allows eligible parents to share up to 50 weeks’ of leave and 37 weeks’ of pay.
+Shared parental leave, introduced in 2015, allows eligible parents to share up to 50 weeks’ of leave and 37 weeks’ of shared parental pay on the birth of a child or placement of a child for adoption.
 The scheme is intended to increase flexibility in terms of childcare in the first year of a child’s life, but there are very detailed and prescriptive eligibility and notification requirements.

-Parental leave is unpaid leave available to eligible parents.
-18 weeks’ leave per child may be taken up to a child’s 18th birthday, with no more than four weeks' leave being taken in respect of a particular child in any one year.
-It must be taken in blocks of one week unless agreed otherwise, or unless the child is disabled, where it may be taken a day at a time.
+Parental leave is unpaid leave available to eligible parents for the purpose of caring for a child.
+Each parent is entitled to take up to 18 weeks’ leave per child up until their child’s 18th birthday, with no more than four weeks' leave being taken in respect of a particular child in any one year.
+Leave must be taken in blocks of one week unless agreed otherwise, or unless the child is disabled, where it may be taken a day at a time.